RawadZaidan/RawadZaidan/README.md

 🧪 Interests: Smart health, computer vision, NLP, ETL pipelines, and ethical AI

-🐍 Tech Stack: Python, SQL, Docker, Airflow, Pandas, Sklearn, TensorFlow, and always exploring more
+🐍 Tech Stack: Python, SQL, Pandas, Sklearn, TensorFlow, and always exploring more

 📊 Also Into: Data analysis, automation, model deployment, and turning chaos into clean dashboards